+The Company is currently addressing the financing gap in relation to the Affordable Housing project which is being further disclosed in Note 8.
+The Board is confident that such financing will be secured in the coming months.
 The financial statements have been prepared on a going concern basis that assumes that the company will continue in operational existence for the foreseeable future.